Around The Sacraments

 It may wobble, may careen, may end up with egg on my face

-But that is the perted foundation for heavenly grace.
+But that is the perfect foundation for heavenly grace.

 In a life that could end in a fanfare or just a wet fart

-It’s your choice to stagnate or to live from your heart
+It’s your choice to stagnate or to live full – from your heart

-You consume, you curate, of live life like a great piece of art
+You consume, you curate, you stay still like a great piece of art

 There’s probably unfinished business, make sure you have no regret